The Best Bags for Moms With Toddlers (2023)

 - Lack of Quick Access

 One of my least favorite things about a backpack with toddlers is the lack of quick access.
 Sure exterior pockets are great.
-But you have to take the backpack off (at least partially) to access anything more than a side pocket.
+But you must take the backpack off (at least partially) to access anything more than a side pocket.
 This has been a big negative for me as a toddler mom.

-My Pick for the Best Diaper Backpack
+The Best Diaper Backpack

-This diaper backpack has side pockets that are wide enough to fit a kid’s water bottle (I use these water bottles and can fit two).
+This diaper backpack purse has side pockets that are wide enough to fit a kid’s water bottle (I use these water bottles and can fit two).
 Enough interior pockets to fit two sets of clothes, numerous snack options, and essential mom items.
 Plus, the top magnetically snaps closed so I don’t have to fumble with a zipper to get to my wallet.
 The company also sells matching stroller straps.
 (And, if you need an insulated bottle bag, this one has one built in.)

 It also includes a machine washable changing pad, key clip, and space for up to a 13″ laptop.
 This is my current favorite bag for the toddler years.
 I use it for my kids and work, which saves me from having to carry a separate bag to work.
 The Freshly Picked bags are available in lots of different colors and look more like a mom purse than a diaper bag or backpack.

-The Best Bargain Option
+The Best Bargain Backpack

 Ruvalino Diaper Bag Backpack

 This bag has a 4.8 rating on Amazon with over 30,000 reviews.
 And it comes at an affordable price.
 If you’re looking to try a diaper backpack, but not sure if it’ll work for you, this is a great option.
 Reviewers love the space and features, like insulated pockets, a wipes dispenser, and diaper storage.
-I appreciate that it has a specific place for extra diapers so they don’t get lost in the bag and pacifier storage.
+I appreciate that it has a specific place for extra diapers so they don’t get lost in the bag and comes with pacifier storage.

 The Mini Backpack